Study Abroad Alumni

 Kathryn Jones ’17

-I had actually come into Mudd fully intending to study abroad in New Zealand, and while here I was fortunate enough to be given the resources and opportunity to easily fulfill that goal.
-Studying in Christchurch was an amazing experience in so many ways; getting a chance to meet new people, as well as try out a different type of education system are incredible and valuable experiences.
-I had so much fun getting to explore the country with friends new and old – whether it was hiking or driving the country never failed to amaze me with it’s beauty and vibrance.
-I would love to share my experiences and encourage more Mudders to get out of the Mudd bubble and into the greater world – it really is an unforgettable experience!
+I had actually come into Mudd fully intending to study abroad in New Zealand, and I was fortunate to be given the resources and opportunity to easily fulfill that goal.
+Studying in Christchurch was an amazing experience in so many ways; getting a chance to meet new people, as well as try out a different type of education system, were incredible and valuable experiences.
+I had so much fun getting to explore the country with friends new and old.
+Hiking or driving across the country never failed to amaze me with it’s beauty and vibrance.
+It really is an unforgettable experience!

 Keighley Overbay ’17